algolia/algolia-firebase-nodejs/README.md

 If this is successful, you should see "Firebase<>Algolia import done".
 Your contact records have been imported into Algolia and you can see them in your dashboard.

+##### Ongoing sync to Algolia

-6. In a real application, you will want to listen for Firebase changes and index them as they come in.
+In a real application, you will want to listen for Firebase changes and index them as they come in.
 To do this, run:

 ```
 node syncFirebaseToAlgolia